 *The above graph illustrates the results of an ORAC 5.0 full-spectrum analysis of Banyan Chyavanprash compared with various fruits and vegetables known for their health benefits.
 The analysis consists of five types of tests that evaluate the antioxidant capacity of the material against five of the primary oxygen radicals found in humans.
 ORAC 5.0 includes all five tests.
 The five types of tests are: ORAC Peroxyl Radical, HORAC Hydroxyl Radical, NORAC Peroxynitrite, SORAC Superoxide, and SOAC Singlet Oxygen.

-You can eat Chyavanprash right off the spoon or, to make it even more nourishing, take the jam with a warm glass of milk daily in the mornings (the winter season is an ideal time to start!).
+You can eat Chyavanprash right off the spoon or, to make it even more nourishing, take the jam with a warm glass of milk daily in the mornings.
 The milk acts as a carrier to the deep tissue layers.
 You can also use the jam to support the lungs, the digestive fire (agni), and the reproductive system.
 It is truly a versatile product that is just as delicious as it is beneficial!